 “NRWS passed the SAS 70 with flying colors, except for its procedures and processes security relating to transactions,” said Murray.
 He knew he needed to find a solution for this problem and asked for a recommendation for a firm specializing in security policy compliance management.

 A business partner suggested assessment software and security services provided by HelpSystems.
 Murray asked for a detailed plan for remediating and instituting a new security architecture.
 This involved a comprehensive vulnerability assessment, followed by an onsite visit.
-In this case, security expert Carol Woodbury, was the team member available, and personally took Murray through the steps of identifying current processes and users, and determining the level of access required for all users.
+An expert member of the security team personally took Murray through the steps of identifying current processes and users, and determining the level of access required for all users.
 She recommended Risk Assessor and Policy Minder for IBM i.
-“These tools were essential for remediating and instituting a new plan for Napa Recycling to make the sure the configurations met Napa Recycling’s requirements,” Woodbury explained.
-“It also provides reports as proof to the auditors that the users and system continue to be configured properly.”
+The tools were essential for remediating and instituting a new plan for Napa Recycling to make the sure the configurations met Napa Recycling’s requirements.
+The tools also provide reports as proof to the auditors that the users and system continue to be configured properly.

 This risk assessment software analyzes more than 100 risk points, providing comprehensive answers to the “why, what and how” of a risk assessment.